-Getting the best annuity rates 2013 could mean you get a more favorable income and for a longer period of time.
+Getting the best annuity rates in 2014 could mean you get a more favorable income and for a longer period of time.
 The difference between the best and worst rates on the market could mean a noticeable difference to your retirement standard of living.

 You’re bound to have questions:

 - What sort of lifestyle will I be able to afford when I stop working?

 - How much income can I expect from an annuity?

 - Will my income be secure for the rest of my life?

 Retirement has changed.
 In fact, with improved healthcare and a better life expectancy than ever before, you’re likely to be retiring in the prime of life, fit and healthy and looking forward to a number of years enjoying life and extra time you will have for yourself!
 So the last thing you want to be doing is worrying about your finances.

 - You do not have to take an annuity from your pension provider